MehranGhamaty/PointProcesses/README.md

 ```

 For a more complete view along with experiments using more composable functions
 please see the notebooks.
-Keep in mind that most of this code base is fairly useless,
+Keep in mind that most of this code base is pretty rudimentary,
 it was an attempt at writing a generalized toolkit for temporal point processes.
+Adding to it should be relatively easy, but I'm not satisfied with the data representation.
+I do not have enough experience working with extremely large datasets with varying labels and annotations
+to know exactly what would work best.
+I have a few ideas on what to change.

 The toolkit is incomplete, the data representation needs to be changed
 before continuing the development (Its okay for just research).
 It does serve as a learning tool